Skip to content

 167. Programme to support independent smallholders?

-The company reports that it has assisted more than 1,200 independent smallholders surrounding in improving their livelihoods, providing them with knowledge and resources in improving productivity while mitigating the negative environmental and social impacts.
+The company reports that it has assisted 975 independent smallholders within its community to improve their livelihoods by providing knowledge and resources aimed at increasing productivity while reducing negative environmental impacts.

 • P